hanabi/hanabi.github.io/Hat_Guessing.md

 | 7        | discard 3 | clue number 3
 | 8        | discard 4 | clue number 4
 | 9        | discard 5 | clue number 5

+## Empty Clue Play Priority

+* In normal Hat Guessing, whether or not a card has a clue on it is irrelevant.
+* In the empty clue convention, the priority is as follows:
+  1) unclued & unknown cards
+  2) clued & unknown cards (includes cards from finesses)
+  3) clued & known cards
+* If there are more than one card that meets the above criteria, the normal Hat Guessing play priority is used.